 - Two lecture modules of the student's choice

 Find out more:

 Visit our student waiting area on floor 2.
 It’s a friendly, relaxed area with seats, power points, cover sheets, stapler and pens.
 We'd be pleased to see you.

 History is located on Floor 1 and Floor 2 of Tower 1 in the Arts/Science Building.
 Tower 1 is located near 'Smokie Joe's' cafe which is just inside the main doors of the Concourse (across from the library).

-The hub of History is on Floor 2, where you will find the full-time administrator, Ms Helena Condon, and part-time administrator, Ms Maura Walsh, as well as the offices of many staff members.
+The hub of History is on Floor 2, where you will find the full-time administrator, Ms Helena Condon, as well as the offices of many staff members.
 Room numbers in the 400 series are on Floor 2.

 Floor 1 is shared with English.
 You can find some History staff offices on Floor 1, as well as the History seminar rooms.
 Room numbers in the 300 series are on Floor 1